Canon RF 50mm F1.4 L VCM Lens Review

 Back to Top

 The 50mm focal length and f/1.4 aperture combination is not radical from a design and production perspective, and the result is a great value lens.
-The RF 50 F1.4 is not cheap, but its moderate price is in reach of enthusiasts.
+The RF 50 F1.4 is not cheap, but its moderate price is within reach of enthusiasts.

 As an "RF" lens, the Canon RF 50mm F1.4 L VCM Lens is compatible with all Canon EOS R-series cameras, including full-frame and APS-C models.
 Canon USA provides a 1-year limited warranty.